5 August 2021

 Returning Library Materials

-Library materials must be returned to the outside Book Return boxes only.
+Library materials can be returned in the library or the outside Book Return boxes.
 The CDC stated that the possibility of transmitting the virus through materials is negligible so library materials are no longer being quarantined beginning in late March 2021.

 Although our building is open only for brief browsing and computer appoints, our Wifi is available for anyone to use.
 It is boosted to include the front yard of the library so bring a lawn chair and connect to the internet.